Which Type of Engineering Degree Is Right for You? A Guide to Engineering Majors—from Aerospace to Mechanical to Biomedical

 Many engineers also use their analytical training as a launchpad for graduate study in business, data science, policy, or law—applying engineering thinking across disciplines and industries.

-Finding Your Deep-Fit in Engineering
+Finding Your Best-Fit Engineering Program

 If there’s one thing we’ve learned from guiding thousands of STEM-interested students, it’s that engineering isn’t a single path—it’s a mindset.
 Engineers ask questions, test possibilities, and design better systems.
 Some are analytical, some creative, some hands-on, and some deeply theoretical.
 What unites them is curiosity and a drive to make things work better.